Darklisted/overddos/README.md

 WARNING!
 Do not report any config errors or errors with your setting report ONLY program errors.
 # FAQ
 - Is this a virus?
-- No but windows defender might have a false positive
+-- No but windows defender might have a false positive
+- Do do I use it?
+-- Uploading tutorial soon!

 ![OVERDDOS](https://github.com/Darklisted/overddos/blob/main/overdos_icon.png)